Available with Network Analyst license.

 If the answer is yes, you can plan to add one of three geoprocessing tools to your model or script: Solve Vehicle Routing Problem, Generate Service Areas, or Find Closest Facilities.
 Read Geoprocessing service example: Drive-time polygons if you plan to publish one of these three kinds of tools.

-Geoprocessing service example: Drive-time polygons and its companion tutorial data demonstrate how to create a tool for generating service areas on ArcGIS for Server.
+Geoprocessing service example: Drive-time polygons and its companion tutorial data demonstrate how to create a tool for generating service areas on ArcGIS Server.
 The tutorial media also provides sample data for setting up services to solve vehicle routing problems and find closest facilities.
 However, tutorial topics specific to VRP and find closest facilities aren't provided because the workflows for configuring these two types of services are similar to setting up a service area service.
 So read Geoprocessing service example: Drive-time polygons even if you intend to set up a vehicle routing problem or closest facility service.